Nezruceuil/Dadish-Returns/README.md

 ## Controls:

 # With Keyboard:
-arrow keys or Q'left' and D'right' and mouse space to jump and start !
+arrow keys or Q/A'left' and D'right' and mouse space to jump and start !

 # With Controller: